xcart/xcart-docs/_pages/kb_en/taxes/setting_up_tax_classes.md

    * **Rate** : Specify the tax rate (in %).

    {% note info %}
    **Attention of "Sales Tax" addon users**: To set up a tax rate that will be used exclusively for shipping, use the section "Tax rates on shipping cost".
-Tax rates configured via the "General Tax Rates" section are not applied to products.
+Tax rates configured via the "General Tax Rates" section apply to products only.
    {% endnote %}

 4. Click **Save changes**.